 Crowns & Bridges

-Crowns and bridges both provide long-term fixes for patients who have had to part with some of their original hardware.
-A crown is a permanent prosthetic device that is used to fit on top of, or cap a damaged tooth over cover an implant.
+Crowns and bridges both provide long-term fixes for those who have broken teeth or have lost one or more teeth.
+A crown is a permanent prosthetic device that is used to fit on top of, or cap a damaged tooth, or cover an implant.
 Often shaped like the top of a tooth, a crown serves the biting or grinding purpose of the original tooth, allowing the patient restored use of the tooth.
-Crowns are commonly used at the end of a root canal procedure where a tooth has been saved from extraction by removing the top of the tooth.
+Crowns are commonly used after a root canal procedure to ensure the strength and protection of the tooth.